Nibblex/django-field-logger/README.md

 - ```model_class```: returns the model class of the instance that is being logged.
 - ```instance```: returns the instance that is being logged.
 - ```previous_log```: returns the previous log of the instance that is being logged.
-- ```created```: returns True if the log is the first one for that field in that instance, False otherwise.

 ### The FieldLoggerMixin